-The reason why you cannot see your abs right now is that they are covered with layers of fat.
-The body is preprogrammed to survive.
-That’s why we store calories under the form of body fat and accumulate the majority of it around the belly.
-On many occasions nature has showed us that balance is achieved no matter what and in all areas.
-A thing may change its form, but it continues to live in its new body.
-Nothing in nature can be lost.
-The calories you intake cannot evaporate into the nothingness.
+On many occasions, nature shows us that balance is achieved in all areas.
+A thing may change its form, but it continues to live in a new body.
+Nothing in nature is lost.
+The calories you take cannot evaporate into the nothingness.
 You can cheat in the human world, but you can’t cheat nature.
-Due to all of the mentioned phenomenons when we get fat, it first shows around the mid-section and your six-pack abs go to hell.
+Thus, when you eat too much, the extra energy is stored in the form of fat.